IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/documentIngestion.md

 ???
 Failure "The **wxa4z-client-ingestion** pod does not start"

-    Did you include teh **%** character in the **clusterDomain** name when creating the **byos.yaml**?
+    Did you include the **%** character in the **clusterDomain** name when creating the **byos.yaml**?
 To resolve, edit the **byos.yaml** file and run the following command again.
 The current pod will be terminated and a new one started.
 This will take about 20 minutes to start.

     ```
     oc apply -f byos.yaml